david9106/GreenhouseMonitor/appengine/README.md

-# Monitoring System for Geen House - Server Module
+# Green House Monitoring System - Server Module
-This module uses Google app engine and webapp2 framework, it's necessary deploy this app to the cloud to use the application.
+This module uses Google app engine and webapp2 framework, it's necessary to deploy this app to the cloud to use the application.

 This part have the handlers for the database and the json parser funtions to print what data is entering to the database also this part have the templates for the web site of the application.